tekwiz/apollo/README.markdown

 Let's say we're modeling article submission from journalists.
 An article is written, then submitted.
 When it's submitted, it's awaiting review.
 Someone reviews the article, and then either accepts or rejects it.
-Here is the expression of this workflow using the API:
+Here is the expression of this apollo using the API:

     class Article
-      include Workflow
+      include Apollo
-      workflow do
+      apollo do
         state :new do
-          event :submit, :transitions_to => :awaiting_review
+          event :submit, :to => :awaiting_review
         end
         state :awaiting_review do
-          event :review, :transitions_to => :being_reviewed
+          event :review, :to => :being_reviewed
         end
         state :being_reviewed do
-          event :accept, :transitions_to => :accepted
+          event :accept, :to => :accepted
-          event :reject, :transitions_to => :rejected
+          event :reject, :to => :rejected
         end
         state :accepted
         state :rejected